- Female condoms are approximately 75%-82% effective in preventing pregnancy and STDs.

 What is the female condom?

 The female condom is a lubricated sheath worn by the female inside of her vagina during sex.
-There are two types: the original FC1 is made of polyurethane, a type of plastic, and the new one FC2 is made of nitrile, a type of synthetic rubber that is latex-free.
+There are two types: the original FC1 is made of polyurethane, a type of plastic, but was replaced by the FC2, which is made of nitrile, a type of synthetic rubber that is latex-free.
 The female condom acts as a barrier to sperm and many sexually transmitted infections by completely lining the vagina.
 The female condom has a ring at each end.
 One ring, at the closed end of the sheath, lies inside the vagina.
 The other ring, at the open end of the sheath, lies outside the vagina after the female condom has been inserted.
 The female condom provides protection against pregnancy and some protection against STDs.

 |Out of 100 women using a female condom|